-For simple steps you can take today, check out my post: Fix your Gut to Fix Your Weight: 6 Dead-Easy Steps and here are my 6 dead-easy steps to switch your gut flora from crummy to magnificent!
+For action you can take today, check out my 6 dead-easy steps to switch your gut bugs from crummy to magnificent!

 6 Dead-Easy Steps

 - Don’t go crazy on the antibiotics!
 Be guided by your doctor, but you don’t need them as much as you think.
 Save them for real emergencies and instead try a natural antibiotic.

 - Lifestyle – make at least one change today out of this list:

-- Exercise consistently, light or heavy intensity, both help gut flora!
+- Exercise consistently, light or heavy intensity, both help our friendly gut bugs.